DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Extended Limitation and Discussions

 \subsection{Limitation and Failure Cases}

-We present several illustrative failure cases (see Fig. \ref{fig:supp_failure1} and Fig. \ref{fig:supp_failure2}), in which the robot resets due to falling or tumbling on challenging terrains, yet ultimately succeeds in subsequent attempts.
-Our analysis suggests that the limitations may stem from two factors: 1) \textbf{Naive terrain encoding.} The current diffusion planner employs a plain MLP to process the 396‑dimensional structured terrain elevation map, without any spatially aware components that could extract local geometric patterns and contextual cues essential for handling sharp gradients or complex surface discontinuities.
-2) \textbf{Limited policy perception.} Our HMI‑conditioned unified policy relies exclusively on the planner’s state trajectory predictions for navigation, lacking any direct perception of the terrain.
+Our analysis suggests that the limitations may stem from two factors: 1) \textbf{Naive terrain encoding.} The current diffusion world model employs a plain MLP to process the 187‑dimensional structured terrain elevation map, without any spatially aware components that could extract local geometric patterns and contextual cues essential for handling sharp gradients or complex surface discontinuities.
+2) \textbf{Limited policy perception.} Our unified policy relies exclusively on the planner’s state trajectory predictions for navigation, lacking any direct perception of the terrain.
 Consequently, the policy is unable to react to unforeseen geometric perturbations or dynamically adjust its foot placement in extreme, unstructured environments.

 These combined limitations—inadequate feature representation of challenging terrain and absence of real‑time sensory feedback—undermine stability and recovery capability.